NOAA-EPIC/global-eagle/getting_started/replay/ursa/README.md

 This configuration is set up to run on Ursa.

-Before getting started, you will need to set up 2 conda environments.
-1) a CPU-based environment for ufs2arco
-2) a GPU-based environment for anemoi

-Follow the instructions below for environment setup:

-First, if you have not already, use these instructions to set up miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install#linux
+Before getting started, you will need to set up a conda environment.
+First, if you have not already, use these instructions to set up miniconda: https://www.anaconda.com/docs/getting-started/miniconda/install#linux.
+Be sure to install this in your scratch directory, as it's quite big.

-1) Create ufs2arco conda environment by running the following commands:
+Create your conda environment by running the following commands:
+    - source /path/to/your/miniconda/in/scratch/miniconda3/bin/activate
-    - conda create -n ufs2arco python=3.12
+    - conda create -n anemoi python=3.12
-    - conda activate ufs2arco
+    - conda activate anemoi
+    - module load cuda
+    - pip install anemoi-datasets==0.5.25 anemoi-graphs==0.6.2 anemoi-models==0.8.1 anemoi-training==0.5.1 anemoi-inference==0.6.3 flash-attn mpi4py trimesh 'numpy<2.3' 'earthkit-data<0.14.0' --force-reinstall
     - conda install -c conda-forge ufs2arco openmpi

-2) Create anemoi conda environment by running the following commands:
-    - ......

 After the conda environments have been created, go follow instructions within each folder in this directory in order:
-1) create data
+1) create_data
-2) train model
+2) train_model
-3) run inference
+3) run_inference
-4) run verification
+4) run_verification